 walk past "for you special price, today only"

-very high tech.
+the Blue House, Seouls version of the white house.
+This guard platform wasvery high tech.
 He had three mirrors around him.

 1 comment: